GMOD/Apollo/docs/Data_loading.md

 # Data generation pipeline

-The data generation pipeline is based on the typical jbrowse commands such as prepare-refseqs.pl and flatfile-to-json.pl, and it is installed automatically using the `apollo deploy` or `install_jbrowse.sh` commands.
+The data generation pipeline is based on the typical jbrowse commands such as prepare-refseqs.pl and flatfile-to-json.pl, and these scripts are automatically copied to a local bin/ directory when you run the setup scripts (e.g. `apollo run-local` or `apollo deploy` or `install_jbrowse.sh`).

-If you have setup webapollo properly using these steps, then a bin/ subdirectory will be initialized with the jbrowse perl scripts.
-If this does not exist, please check setup.log to see where the error might be, and check the [troubleshooting guide](Troubleshooting.md).
+If you don't see a bin/ subdirectory containing these scripts after running the setup, check setup.log and check the [troubleshooting guide](Troubleshooting.md) for additional tips or feel free to post the error and setup.log on GitHub or the mailing list.

 ### prepare-refseqs.pl

 The first step to setup the genome browser is to load the reference genome data.
-We'll use the `prepare-refseqs.pl` script to output to the data directory that we will point to later in the organism tab.
+We'll use the `prepare-refseqs.pl` script to output to the data directory.

 ```
     bin/prepare-refseqs.pl --fasta pyu_data/scf1117875582023.fa --out /opt/apollo/data
 ```

+Note: the output directory is used later when we load the organism into the browser with the "Create organism" form

 ### flatfile-to-json.pl